 Most GPs are very aware of the importance of good communication with colleagues involved in our patient’s care and the principles are very well laid out in Domain 3 of the GMC guidance to all doctors.
 We need to share all relevant information with our colleagues, and we need to be clear about where clinical responsibility starts and finishes.

 Ideally, we would send a quick note to the NHS GP each time we see a patient who is registered with an NHS practice.
 This will include any problems that have been raised, any data from examining the patient that might be relevant and details of medication prescribed.
-The NHS GP will then be aware and will hopefully enter the data we send; they may be pleased if this forms part of the QOF data, but they will prefer to receive itin a form that is easy for them to transfer to the record.
+The NHS GP will then be aware and will hopefully enter the data we send; they may be pleased if this forms part of the QOF data, but they will prefer to receive it in a form that is easy for them to transfer to the record.
 It will also reduce the risk of management issues such as double prescribing or drug interactions.
-And any important diagnoses will hopefully make their way onto the summary care record.
+Any important diagnoses will hopefully make their way onto the summary care record.

-“The CQC are very keen for independent GPs to communicate with the NHS GP as they are wanting to ensure that all healthcare practitioners avoid fragmentation of care.
-And for very good reason.”
+The CQC are very keen for independent GPs to communicate with the NHS GP as they are wanting to ensure that all healthcare practitioners avoid fragmentation of care.
+And for very good reason.

 Private GP

-And by the way every independent GP can request an NHS mail address and if you are sending to another NHS doctor there is no requirement for additional encryption – so this is ideal.
+And by the way, every independent GP can request an NHS Mail address, and if you are sending to another NHS doctor, there is no requirement for additional encryption – so this is ideal.

 Some practices have found a way to use Docman Connect which sends messages directly into the NHS software task system.
 That is a pretty good solution as it is safe and direct.
 It requires patient consent and an NHS number but works well.

-How can private GPs communicate securely with NHS GPs about a patient's care
+How can private GPs communicate securely with NHS GPs about a patient's care?

 Submit your question here and we'll get our experts to review